cpascoli/hashstrat/README.md

 This repo contains a suite of Solidity smart contracts implementing simple crypto investment funds.

 Each crypto-fund is a Pool that can hold a risk asset (e.g WETH or WBTC) and a stable asset (e.g USDC or DAI).
-Users can deposit stable asets into a Pool and let the automated on-chain strategies take care of the rest.
+Users can deposit stable assets into a Pool and let the automated on-chain strategies take care of the rest.

-Each Pool comes with a Strategy that trades between the risk and the stable assets held in the Pool.
+Each Pool comes with a Strategy that to trade between the risk and the stable assets held in the Pool.
-Strategies use Chainlink price feeds to assist their trading logic.
+Strategies use [Chainlink data feeds](https://docs.chain.link/docs/matic-addresses/) to assist their trading logic.
-Chainlink keepers are used automate the execution of the Strtegies.
+[Chainlink Keepers](https://docs.chain.link/docs/chainlink-keepers/introduction/) are used automate the execution of the Strtegies.

  So far there are 3 strategies:
  - RebalancingV1: Ensures to rebalance the assets in the Pool when their value moves above or below predetermined levels of the overall value of the Pool.